-Join Mike Meyers for an in-depth discussion in this video Processes, part of CompTIA A+ Exam Prep (220-902) Part 3: Windows Basics.
+Join Mike Meyers for an in-depth discussion in this video Processes, part of CompTIA A+ (220-902) Cert Prep: 3 Windows Basics.

 - In Microsoft Windows, everything that's running…on your computer is a process.…However, there are applications and there are services.…Let's make sure we understand the difference.…So, looking back here on RAM,…I've got lots of processes running,…and some of these processes are Microsoft Word…or World of Warcraft, or Photoshop,…whatever I might want to be running…at any given moment,…but there's also a lot of processes running…that really don't need an interface.…Now, if you're gonna play World of Warcraft,…it's a lot of fun to actually see what's happening, right?…But if you take a look,…I've got a process here that's a print spooler.…